adamghill/django-unicorn.com/docs/_sources/index.md.txt

 Sponsor <https://github.com/sponsors/adamghill>
 ```

 `Unicorn` is a reactive component framework that progressively enhances a normal Django view, makes AJAX calls in the background, and dynamically updates the DOM.

-`Unicorn` seamlessly extends Django past its server-side framework roots without giving up all of its niceties or re-building your website.
+It seamlessly extends Django past its server-side framework roots without giving up all of its niceties or re-building your website.

 ## Related projects